le0pard/omniauth-yammer/README.md

 ## Usage

-`OmniAuth::Strategies::Facebook` is simply a Rack middleware.
+`OmniAuth::Strategies::Yammer` is simply a Rack middleware.
 Read the OmniAuth 1.0 docs for detailed instructions: https://github.com/intridea/omniauth.

 Here's a quick example, adding the middleware to a Rails app in `config/initializers/omniauth.rb`: